On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: Introduction

 with:

 where ${\vec v} \equiv {\vec \beta} c$ and $\gamma$ are the particle velocity and Lorentz energy factor, respectively.
-Here, as usual, symbol ${\vec S}$ represents spin as vector in particle rest frame; appearance of term $\propto {\vec \beta} \times {\vec E}_{\rm rest}$ is due to relativistic transformation of spin direction at rotation of the velocity (Thomas precession~\cite{doi:10.1080/14786440108564170}).
-With electric and magnetic fields in terms of the lab's frame, we get:
+Here, as usual, symbol ${\vec S}$ represents the spin as a vector in the particle rest frame; appearance of the term $\propto {\vec \beta} \times {\vec E}_{\rm rest}$ is due to relativistic transformation of the spin direction with velocity rotation (Thomas precession~\cite{doi:10.1080/14786440108564170}).
+In terms of electric and magnetic fields in the lab's frame, we get~\cite{Fukuyama2013}:

-The general principle of the EDM measurement in a ring is based on making the MDM spin rotation effectively vanish or compensated.
-Observation of a spin rotation then indicates the presence of the EDM.
-This measurement requires accounting and compensation for systematic effects associated with field errors, beam emittances and background magnetic fields.
-Conditions of compensation for the MDM spin precession can be formulated for particle motion along a reference (design) closed orbit, traditionally (but not necessarily) plane.
-An important claim to this conditioning is that it should be at the same time about optimally favorable for effective stacking of the EDM precession turn by turn around the orbit.
-After all, for EDM searches, design and experimental job consists of making influence to spin from all the above-mentioned destructive factors compensated or reduced to a minimum.
+The general principle of an EDM measurement in a ring is based on compensation of the MDM spin rotation either instantaneous or over a turn while allowing for turn-by-turn accumulation of the EDM precession.
+Observation of a polarization rotation then indicates presence of the EDM.
+This measurement requires account of and compensation for systematic effects associated with field errors, beam emittances and background magnetic fields.

-Flat reference orbit can be design employing, generally, vertical magnetic $B_y$ and horizontal transverse (static) electric fields, $E_x$.
-On a closed orbit with system of orbits connected to particle velocity (Frenet-Serret frame) spin precesses due to MDM about vertical axis with angular frequency, $\omega_y$:
+A flat reference orbit can generally be designed employing vertical magnetic $B_y$ and radial electric $E_x$ fields.
+In a coordinate system connected to the particle velocity on the design orbit (the Frenet-Serret frame), the MDM spin precession about the vertical axis has an angular frequency $\omega_{y,{\rm MDM}}$ of:

-Considering the above equation, two experimental approaches were developed to measure EDM in a storage ring: \begin{enumerate} \item{} All electric ring with $B_y=0$ and $\gamma^2 = 1 + \frac{1}{G}$, {\em i.e.} ``magic energy'' case.
+Considering Eq.~\ref{eq:T-BMT_labFrame-ME}, two experimental approaches were developed to measure the EDM in a storage ring: \begin{enumerate} \item{} An all electric ring with $B_y=0$ and $\gamma^2 = 1 + 1/G$, {\em i.e.}, ``magic energy'' case.
 This works only for $G>0$ and at a very specific energy.
-A recent European collaboration~\cite{abusaif2019storage} has proposed an experiment to measure the proton ($G=1.79$) EDM with a sensitivity of $10^{-29}$ $e.\text{cm}$ by using polarized proton beams at the magic energy of 232.8 MeV in an all-electric precision storage ring with about 500 m in circumference.
+A recent European collaboration~\cite{abusaif2019storage} has proposed an experiment to measure the proton ($G=1.79$) EDM with a sensitivity of $10^{-29}$~\ecm{} using polarized proton beams at the magic energy of 232.8~MeV in an all-electric precision storage ring of about 500~m in circumference.
 To reduce systematic uncertainties, clock-wise (CW) and counter clock-wise (CCW) beams will be circulating concurrently.